 That sense of connection is what gives the work its impact.
 His murals often feel celebratory without losing authenticity.
 There’s pride in them, but also accessibility.
 They are designed for people to recognize themselves in the work, whether through cultural symbolism, familiar imagery, or the emotional energy carried through the paintings themselves.

 As Sergio Martinez continues expanding his public art practice, Checkos is helping shape a growing contemporary mural movement rooted in culture, storytelling, and community visibility.
-His work transforms walls into spaces of connection, memory, and collective pride.
+His work transforms walls into spaces of connection, pride, and shared experience.

 Follow Sergio Martinez “Checkos” and explore more of his work on Instagram: